HussainAther/philosophy/neuro/comptheory.md

 upon by everyone.
 There are many competing hypotheses and theories to how the logical form fo propositions relate to the structural form of the mental states that correspond to them.
-If we take an intentional stance to the mind (that we treat the object that has a behavior we want to predict as a rational agent that has beliefs, desires, and similar mental states that exhibit intentinoality), we can uncover objective, real patterns of the world, and this is an empirical claim we can determine beyond the skepticism associated with it.
+If we take an intentional stance to the mind (that we treat the object that has a behavior we want to predict as a rational agent that has beliefs, desires, and similar mental states that exhibit intentionality), we can uncover objective, real patterns of the world, and this is an empirical claim we can determine beyond the skepticism associated with it.
 Philosopher Daniel Dennett argued any object or system whose behavior we predict with this strategy is a believer.
 A true believer, Dennett argued, is an intentional system whose behavior we can reliably predict with the intentional stance.
 Our brains have somehow handled the statistical combinatorial explosion that accompanies its own complex nature